-Students, accompanied by their teachers, will move quietly to and from assemblies and remain together as a class.
+Students, accompanied by their teachers, will move quietly to and from assemblies and remain together as a class while practicing social distancing.
 When applicable, polite applause is to be encouraged.
 Booing, stomping of the feet, whistling, popping gum, etc. will not be tolerated.

-HORNSBY 4-8
+HORNSBY 6-8